by Jesse Garner Posted Apr 17, 2018

 For example, Elliot is in fourth grade.
-He invites his fifth grade friend Hayden to be in his cabin mate group and Hayden accepts.
-Now there are fourth and fifth graders in this group.
-Elliot would like to invite his friends Justin (third grade), DJ (fourth grade), Eddie (fourth grade) and Hamilton (fourth grade).
-Elliot is a popular guy!
+He invites his fifth-grade friend, Hayden, to be in his cabin mate group and Hayden accepts.
+Now, there are fourth and fifth graders in this group.
+Elliot would like to invite his friends Justin (third grade), DJ (fourth grade), and Hamilton (fourth grade).
+Elliot is a popular guy, but they cannot have a group of five!
 Justin is in third grade, and the group cannot have both third and fifth graders, so Justin cannot be added.
-That leaves three fourth grade friends, but there are only two spots left in this cabin mate group, so Justin will need to decide which two of those three he will give his code to and invite to be part of his cabin mate group.
-He decides to invite Eddie and DJ.
+There are two spots left in this cabin mate group after Elliot and Hayden, so he will invite DJ and Hamilton to be part of his cabin mate group.

 Here’s the why behind these reasons: have you ever been the awkward third wheel on a date?
 Or traveled to an event and been the only one who didn’t know the others going?
 We work hard to build unity within the cabin over the course of the week and it’s hard to do that with one or two people left out.
 Capping our groups at four campers max makes sure that one group of friends doesn’t dominate the cabin experience.

 In addition, the maturity differences between a third grader and a fifth grader can be large, which is a challenge to cabin unity.
 As grade gaps increase, so do the chances of bullying, for which we have no tolerance.
 So we limit cabin mate groups to a distance of just two grades.